Fort Lauderdale

 Limited Inventory and Competition

-Short sales may attract a significant number of interested buyers due to the potential for purchasing a property below market value.
+Although many people shy away from short sales, if the home is in a very desirable neighborhood and is selling for significantly below market value, it can attract many interested buyers.
 This high demand can result in increased competition and multiple offers, making it challenging for buyers to secure a successful bid.

 Property Condition and Maintenance